Lidl: Tailwind shipping - Gartner KG

 In July 2022 Lidl founded the "Tailwind Shipping Lines GmbH & Co.
 KG" which is headquartered in Hamburg.
-The shipping company operates a total of nine container ships (6,864 - 1,200 TEU) to transport goods from Asia to Europe.
+The shipping company operates a total of eleven container ships (6,864 - 1,200 TEU) to transport goods from Asia to Europe.
 Some of the ships are owned, others are chartered.
-In addition there are 21,300 containers, 300 of which are freezer containers.
+In addition there are 33,000 containers, 1,000 of which are freezer containers.
 In June 2025 it was announced, that Tailwind had ordered five medium-sized container ships with up to 8,400 TEU.
 The contract to build the ships was awarded in early 2025 by the Hamburg shipping company "Peter Döhle" and the order was then taken over by Tailwind.
-Each ship will cost approximately 100 million Euros.
+Each ship will cost approximately €100 million.
 Delivery will take place in 2027 and 2028.
+In June 2026, Tailwind announced that all ships would sail under the German flag in the future.
+Heilbronn will be the home port.

 In July 2024, it was announced that a Schwarz Group investment company had acquired a 35% stake in the Austrian freight forwarder Gartner.
-With 2100 trucks and 3700 trailers, Gartner is one of Europe's largest freight forwarders.
-There are 22 branches in 8 countries and 3800 employees.
+With 2200 trucks and 3600 trailers, Gartner is one of Europe's largest freight forwarders.
+There are 24 branches in 10 countries and 3900 employees.